Polls make it easy to request and collate group feedback. Any member of a workspace can create and vote on Polls in that workspace.

 They provide a quick way of getting a general consensus to make group decisions.
 Simply create a Poll, add multiple-choice answers and ask users to vote.
 The results are then conveniently displayed as a visual representation for quick reference.

-The quickest way to create a Poll is by using the 'Actions' button.
+The quickest way to create a Poll is by using the 'Add' icon.
 Alternatively navigate to the 'Summary' section of your workspace.

 Creating a poll

-You will find the Poll feature at the top of your dashboard or workspace activity feed.
+You will find the Poll feature in the Discussions section of a workspace, at the top of the activity feed.

-If you would like to add additional answers to your Poll click ‘Add another answer’, you can add as many as you like.
-After you have added all of your answers add a description to your Poll.
+Add your multiple choice answers.
+If you'd like to add more answers click ‘Add another answer’.
+You can add as many as you like.
+After you have added all of your answers you have the option to add a description to your Poll.